Day by day: Musical ‘Godspell’ celebrates 50th anniversary | Federal News Network

 Gordon recalls the invite-only dress rehearsal at the Cherry Lane — the first time they’d performed the new version in front of an audience.
 The cast came out, held hands and bowed at the curtain call.

 “As we were bowing, I heard thunderous applause,” she says.
 “They were standing on their feet and they were applauding and they were crying.
-I thought to myself, ‘Oh, my God, I guess it’s good!’
-We never thought about it.
-We were so focused on trying to manifest John-Michael’s vision.
-I thought, ’Oh, I guess it’s good.’”
+I thought to myself, ‘Oh, my God, I guess it’s good!’”

 Many critics also were charmed.
 New York magazine called it “a frisky, exhilarating little show” and the Daily News said it was “cheerfully irreverent and spirited.”
 The Boston Globe called it “’Hair’ with a halo.’”
 As a sign that the show had entered the fabric of the nation, it was lampooned on “The Simpsons,” with Homer singing “Day by day/I’ve got three kids/ And two are OK.”